prayer0/organizator-validator/README.md

-# Validator.js
+# organizator-validator

+> This README is deprecated in the aspect of module loading.

-Validator is a validation engine and library for JavaScript which has its own scripting language and is extendable in object-oriented manner.
+organizator-validator is a validation engine and library for JavaScript which has its own scripting language.
+It's extendable in object-oriented manner and part of Organizator framework.

 ## Overview